loopy-ke/acura-finance/README.md

 # Acura Finance

-Credit & Financing app for Acura ERP system.
+Credit & Financing app for Acura One.

 ## Features